josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍄_origin_points.md

 for clarity, its a white dude who feels belittled. its a white boy you need to br asking, why so threatened?

-£10 says some "helpful man-to-man workplace advice" started self generating after that conf; "we're just looking out for...", yick.-->
+£10 says some "helpful man-to-man workplace advice" started self generating after that conf; "we're just looking out for...", yick.

+but the nudging 110% in gmails, via 355, and via facebook before that; you can see payments in all the rotten boroughs. this became a new tool.-->